SzymonRysztof/twrp-installer-xiaomi/README.md

 4.Start script <br>
   a)If you are on linux you have to add x flag to file 'chmod +x \*.py'<br>
     and then just start it like every script './main.py'<br>
-  b)Windows SHOULD work from now, but you are on your own <br>
+  b)Just double click main.py <br>
 ps.
 Phone have to be in fastboot mode for recovery install (You can use reboot menu in script)

 ### What Can i do:
--I can install recovery for you
+-I can install recovery for you<br>
--I can reboot your phone to recovery, fastboot or system -I can tell if your bootloader is unlocked or not
+-I can reboot your phone to recovery, fastboot or system<br>
+-I can tell if your bootloader is unlocked or not<br>
+-I can change your dpi
+-I can install mi mix 2 camera app
+-I can allow you to change your desktop grid up to 10x10